 The following text is an abridged and edited transcript of the above video.

-The South Coast Air Quality Management District’s (AQMD) Certified Permitting Professional Program (CPP) is a permitting credential that certifies private consultants who are familiar with the AQMD’s permitting process.
-The program acts as part of the AQMD’s permit-streamlining process that aims to make it faster and easier to obtain a permit from the agency.
+The South Coast Air Quality Management District’s (SCAQMD) Certified Permitting Professional Program (CPP) is a permitting credential that certifies private consultants who are familiar with the SCAQMD’s permitting process.
+The program acts as part of the SCAQMD’s permit-streamlining process that aims to make it faster and easier to obtain a permit from the agency.

 Benefit of Using a CPP [02:50]